keiran-rowell/keiran-rowell.github.io/_posts/2026-08-01-noble-gases-as-anesthetics.md

 A traditionalist view of a biochemical receptor activated by a "lock-and-key" fit does not hold for noble gases.
 A ball can't be the key to a lock of any shape.
 Xenon as a molecular puzzle piece must act in an entirely different way.
 A sphere can be load-bearing, it can densify, it can pack.

 Stranger still, Xenon acts beyond anything a classical view of matter can explain.
 The shape alone doesn't determine the potency.
 Xenon isotopes can exert stronger effects, and it's not tied to mass difference but instead looped into nuclear physics.
 This inspires much debate and conjecture on consciousness.
 Yet, while Xenon has been known to be an anaesthetic since the 1940s, scientists hadn't obtained key structural data on Xenon interacting with any proteins or membranes until the 2000s.
-We still don't have any atomic data of Xenon interacting with any receptors that induce anaesthesia.
+We still don't have much detailed atomic data of Xenon interacting with any receptors that induce anaesthesia.

 Our waking experience, the foremost development of the material world interrogating itself, can be silenced by an atomic sphere of inert purity.